epsomiadis3/HCOA-star/README.md

-HCOA*: Hierarchical Class-Ordered A* for Navigation in Semantic Environments
+HCOA*: Hierarchical Class-ordered A* for Navigation in Semantic Environments
 =============================================================================

-This repository contains the Python implementation of Hierarchical Class-Ordered A* (HCOA*), as presented in the following paper:
+This repository contains the Python implementation of Hierarchical Class-ordered A* (HCOA*), as presented in the following paper:

 HCOA*: Hierarchical Class-Ordered A* for Navigation in Semantic Environments
 Evangelos Psomiadis and Panagiotis Tsiotras